umputun/remark42/README.md

 1. Take note of the **ID** and **Password**

 For more details refer to [Yandex OAuth](https://tech.yandex.com/oauth/doc/dg/concepts/about-docpage/) and [Yandex.Passport](https://tech.yandex.com/passport/doc/dg/index-docpage/) API documentation.

+##### Anonymous Auth Provider

+Optionally, anonymous access can be turned on.
+In this case an extra `anonymous` provider will allow logins without any social login with any name satisfying 2 conditions:

+- name should be at least 3 characters long
+- name has to start from the letter and contains letters, numbers, underscores and spaces only.

 #### Initial import from Disqus